restqa/documentation/docs/alerting/line.md

 ## Command

-If you don't want configure this part manually you can also use the command line :
+If you don't want to configure this part manually you can also use the command line:

 ```
 restqa install line